top of page

 I typically use Doxy.me, a secure and therapy-specific platform for remote meetings.
 We can discuss other options if that ever doesn't work for us.

-When meeting remotely, I am in my home office space.
-I share my space with a dog and a cat, and while they mostly stay in their own space during our sessions, you might hear them if the doorbell rings or they decide to loudly communicate about something.
-If you ever want to meet them I can welcome them in to the office to greet you.
+When meeting remotely, I am usually in my home office space.
+I share my space with 3 dogs and a cat.
+They sometimes join us in our sessions, and you might hear them if the doorbell rings or they decide to loudly communicate about something.

 A Little On Who I Am

-I am a queer/bi, White-bodied, culturally/non-religious Jewish person of Polish/Spanish-Turkish Ladino/English/Welsh descent with mobility and vision differences and I use she/her pronouns.
+I am a queer/bi, White-bodied, culturally/non-religious Jewish person of Polish/Spanish-Turkish Ladino/English/Welsh descent with mobility and vision challenges and I use she/her and they/them pronouns.
 My practice, therapy styles, approaches, and training are all continuously growing and I am always excited to learn and try new things.
-I know and relate to many nerd worlds, strive to befriend animals and beings of all kinds, and my comments are often full of Sci-Fi and fantasy imagery.
+I know and relate to many nerd worlds, befriend animals and beings of all kinds, and my comments are often full of Sci-Fi and fantasy imagery.

 I welcome you to ask questions about me and my work if and as you have them.